 What if we told you that there is a homeopathic medication that helps the body adjust its daily circadian rhythm?
 Many flight attendants swear by No-Jet-Lag, and so do we.
 We take it every time we travel and believe me, it helps … but only if you take it as directed, haha.
 We forgot about it on one flight and dealt with flu-like symptoms for a week.
 Not doing that again.

-We’ll admit that the glowing reviews made us skeptical, and we were more inclined to believe the people who said it didn’t work.
+I’ll admit that the glowing reviews made me skeptical, and I was more inclined to believe the people who said it didn’t work.
 Still, when you’re facing a 32-hour flight to the other side of a planet – as we did when we flew to Bali – you’ll try anything.
+I told Dan that it was worth risking a few dollars on the chance it would help us arrive refreshed.

 We took it as directed and were shocked at how much easier it was to adjust to the 12-hour time difference.
 Friends who hadn’t taken it were jealous.
 Their bodies were still adjusting to the time change a week later.
 BUY IT HERE